x7qiu/x7qiu.github.io/_posts/2019-04-07-LeetCode-LinkedList-part2.md

 1. **Design the inside of ``while`` loop**

-    In this step we ignore edge cases and focus on how to modify the body of the list to get the desired result.
+    In this step we ignore edge cases and focus on how to modify the body of the list.
+A ``cur`` node, initialized as the ``head`` node before we enter the loop, will always be the current node that we are working on.

 2. **Decide the break point for the loop**